KimJongTrill/Teruvia/AGT.md

 ### Rikkus

 The Golden Temple of Rikkus this city houses is the centerpiece to a well kept wonderful city.
-The city also contains some of the most impressive buildings in all of Charbotia due to those who prosper wanting to put their money into the development of the city as a form of tithing to the God.
+The city also contains some of the most impressive buldings in all of Charbotia due to those who proseper wanting to put their money into the devlopemnt of the city as a form of tithing to the God.

 <img src='https://www.gmbinder.com/images/wHX6NNz.jpg' style='width:320px'/>